Why Calligraphy - A Detailed Look at Wedding Calligraphy

-Calligraphers aren't just about style.
-A calligrapher or designer can help you make informed decisions about your wedding stationary that are about tradition and etiquette.
+Calligraphers aren't just about style and pretty letters.
+A calligrapher or designer can help you make informed decisions about your wedding stationery tradition and etiquette.
 Like, should you have escort cards and/or place cards?
 Neither?
 What's the deal with the inner envelopes?
-(I hope to come up with a guide for this soon.)
+How do you address envelopes to kids?

 Even if the stationery is thrown away, it plays a role in the overall event, from a cohesive style or theme to keeping your guests informed and happy.